CoolBassist/Infix-Calculator/README.md

 An infix calculator that uses the shunting yard algorithm.

 ## General overview
 This calculator uses a REPL approach where the user inputs a single line expression, and then if possible outputs the result on the next line.
 It goes through several stages before printing the output.
+The calculator also allows for real numbers to be used.
 1. Lexer
 2. Shuntyard
 3. Evaluation